Hridayam: Plot

-During one of such weddings, Arun sees Nithya Balagopal and feels instantly attracted to her.
+During one such wedding assignment, Arun glimpses Nithya Balagopal and feels instantly attracted to her.
 Impressed with his photographs, Nithya recommends Arun to her cousin, who is about to be married.
 However, Arun discovers that the groom is Kedar and exposes his character to Nithya.
 The wedding is called off and Nithya is grateful to Arun for saving her cousin's life.
-They grow closer and Nithya accompanies Arun to Chennai, for a wedding and back to the terrace where Selva held his coaching classes, but unfortunately now locked up after arrival of new tenants.

-With their parents' approval, Nithya and Arun fix their marriage.
-Darshana attends the wedding reception but finds herself unable to come to terms with the fact Arun can no longer be hers and leaves in tears.
-Arun and Nithya get married and live happily thereafter.
-Three years later, Nithya gives birth to a baby boy.
-A joyous Arun feels like telling Darshana the news first.
-Arun remembers Selva and name his son as Selva as a memory, to which Nithya becomes happy.
+They grow closer and Nithya accompanies Arun to Chennai for a wedding.
+With their parents' approval, Nithya and Arun get married.
+Darshana attends the wedding reception but finds herself unable to come to terms with the fact that Arun can no longer be hers and leaves in tears.
+Nithya gives birth to a baby boy.
+A joyous Arun conveys the news to Darshana first.
+When asked to name the newborn baby boy, Arun remembers Selva and names his son after him.

-Darshana's marriage is fixed, and Arun and Nitya along with Selva go to her place for the same, but Darshana, who still has feelings for Arun, acts too close around him, which irks Nithya.
-That night, she calls him to meet at the same place they confessed to each other, the beach.
-Arun tries to secretly leave but Nithya wakes up and he lies to her saying that they have a bachelorette party for her and leaves.
-But Arun feels guilty and goes to the room to find Nithya in a sad state realising that he lied.
-He confesses that he is going to meet Darshana.
-She allows him and she goes back to sleep peacefully with Selva.
-Darshana, who is due to get married the next day, expresses her reservations about marriage to Arun, and asks him once again if they would have still been together were it not for the argument.
-Arun tells her to stop thinking about the what-ifs and look forward to her future and they tearfully embrace.
-Darshana gets married.
+Darshana's marriage is fixed, and Arun and Nitya go to her place for the same.
+That night, Darshana calls him to meet her at the same place they confessed their feelings to each other, the beach.
+Arun initially tries to secretly leave but then confesses to Nithya that he is going to meet Darshana.
+She allows him and goes back to sleep peacefully alongside Selva.
+Darshana expresses her reservations about marriage to Arun, and asks him again if they would have still been together were it not for the argument.
+Arun reminisces about the good memories he had with Nithya and Selva and assures Darshana that such moments will come in her life as well.
+Darshana gets married, and Arun feels happy.

-While in Chennai, Arun takes a detour to KC Tech and gets the key to the secret alley.
-He writes a thank you note to the college for making him who he is and exits the campus, where he, Nithya and Selva return home.
+While in Chennai, returning to the airport, Arun takes a detour to KC Tech and gets the key to the secret alley.
+He writes a thank you note to the college for making him who he is and exits the campus, after which he, Nithya and Selva return home.